brandon-levan/TripleTen-Data-Science-Projects/Sprint 08 - Surpervised Learning/README.md

 - To understand the new evaluation metrics for regression: MAE and R².
 Calculate their values using the scikit-learn tools.

 ## Problem Statement & Task
 **Problem Statement** - Beta Bank customers are leaving: little by little, chipping away every month.
 The bankers figured out it’s cheaper to save the existing customers rather than to attract new ones.
-My responsability will be to predict whether a customer will leave the bank soon.
+My responsibility will be to predict whether a customer will leave the bank soon.
 I have the data on clients’ past behavior and termination of contracts with the bank to do this task.

 **Project Objective** - I will build a model with the maximum possible F1 score, with the requirement that the F1 score for my model must be at least 0.59.